How do you find your artists?

 Customers can purchase artwork online, during our Second Saturday Art Stumble, during open studio hours, or at an exhibition or event around town.
 View our past and current events HERE.
 Follow us on social media for upcoming events @PovertyandtheArts!

 How long will it take to receive my online order?

 The average delivery time for domestic orders is two weeks.
 Once you place your order, we will carefully package it and bring it to our local USPS office within the next three business days.
 Once the package has been dropped off at the post office, you will receive an email that your order has been shipped.
 If your order is currently part of an outside exhibition, it will ship following the exhibition's closing date.
-For expedited shipping/pickup options and more information regarding the shipping/pickup timing, email our Program Coordinator, Sarah.
+For expedited shipping/pickup options and more information regarding the shipping/pickup timing, email our Program Coordinator, Emily.

 How much does it cost to ship art to me?

 The price of shipping artwork is based on the size and weight of your order using USPS shipping rates.
 While every order is different, our online shop will automatically calculate your shipping costs during the checkout process, but before you finalize the payment.